bennyhuo/KotlinBlogTranslation/original/Kotlin M13 is out!.md

 <p></p>
 {% endraw %}

-Access to such properties is optimized so that bean.foo compiles to bean.getFoo() without any intermediate calls.
+Access to such properties is optimized so that <code>bean.foo</code> compiles to <code>bean.getFoo()</code> without any intermediate calls.
 ### New layout of .class files for top-level declarations

-A few months ago we announced this change and now it’s done:
+A few months ago we announced  [this change](http://blog.jetbrains.com/kotlin/2015/06/improving-java-interop-top-level-functions-and-properties/)  and now it’s done:

 * By default, each Kotlin source file (e.g. myFile.kt) produces a class file with the same name, capitalized and suffixed with “Kt”: MyFileKt;
 * Top-level functions and properties defined in that file are accessible in Java through this class name (instead of the problematic FooPackage);